An approximation principle for congruence subgroups

-Our first main result (Theorem \ref{TheoremAlgebraicLevel0}) says that if $G$ is simply connected, then there exist constants $J\ge1$ and $\varepsilon>0$, depending only on $G$, such that any open subgroup of $G (\Z_p)$ of level $p^n$ admits an open subgroup of index $\le J$ which is contained in $(X(\Q_p) \cap G (\Z_p)) \K_p(p^{\lceil \varepsilon n\rceil})$ for some proper connected algebraic subgroup $X$ of $G$ defined over $\Q_p$.
+Our first main result (Theorem \ref{TheoremAlgebraicLevel0}) says that if $G$ is simply connected then there exist constants $J\ge1$ and $\varepsilon>0$, depending only on $G$, such that any open subgroup of $G (\Z_p)$ of level $p^n$ admits an open subgroup of index $\le J$ which is contained in $(X(\Q_p) \cap G (\Z_p)) \K_p(p^{\lceil \varepsilon n\rceil})$ for some proper, connected algebraic subgroup $X$ of $G$ defined over $\Q_p$.

-Simple considerations show that it is not possible to take $\varepsilon=1$ here, and that in fact necessarily $\varepsilon \le \frac12$ for every $G$ (cf. Remark \ref{RemarkAlgebraic} and Lemma \ref{RemarkEpsilonG} below).
+Simple considerations show that it is not possible to take $\varepsilon=1$ here, and that in fact necessarily $\varepsilon \le \frac12$ for every $G$ (cf. Remark \ref{RemarkAlgebraic} and Lemma \ref{RemarkEpsilonG}).
 The question of the optimal value of $\varepsilon$ for a given $G$ (or of the optimal asymptotic value as $n \to \infty$) remains unresolved except in the case of $G = \SL (2)$ (cf. Lemma \ref{lem: SL2}).